The Underground Eiger: Background

-Outline
+Summary

 The film details Yeadon and Statham's preparation for traversing "the Underground Eiger", so named after the mountain Eiger, as well as the venture itself.
 In part one, Yeadon and Statham are shown pouring red dye into the Kingdale river, a tributary of the River Lune, at the part where it goes underground.

 Three days later and 1 mi away, the dye resurfaces at Keld Head.
 The two dive into Keld Head and bank emergency supplies of air cylinders underwater for their future dive.

 Part two begins with the Yeadon and Statham awakening on the day of the dive, January 16, 1979, in the hostel where they were staying.
 Once the dive begins, they are able to maintain contact with the crew on the surface thanks to the use of a new radio technology dubbed the "Molefone"—a type of speleophone that enabled communication via magnetic induction.
 At Dead Man's Handshake, Statham encounters serious trouble when a piece of rock jams his demand valve, though he is able to clear the obstacle and maintain his air supply.

 After clearing Dead Man's Handshake, the pair are in good spirits and Statham's singing of "Show Me the Way to Go Home" is picked up on the radios as they near completion of the dive.
 The film ends with the two successfully emerging at Keld Head.